 The Board has overall responsibility for promoting the success of the Group.
 The Executive Directors have operational responsibility for the management of the Group’s activities on a day to day basis.
 The Non-Executive Directors are responsible for applying an objective and independent assessment to Board decisions.

 There is a clear separation of the roles of Chief Executive Officer and Chairman.
 The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board’s decision-making and ensuring the Non-Executive Directors are properly briefed on matters.
 The Chairman has overall responsibility for corporate governance matters in the Group and chairs the Nominations Committee.
 The Chief Executive Officer has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities of the Group.
 The Company Secretary is responsible for ensuring that Board procedures are followed and applicable laws and regulations are complied with.

 The Board of Directors has established an Audit and Risk Committee, a Remuneration Committee and a Nominations Committee, and a Research and Development Committee, with formally delegated duties and responsibilities.

-Paul Blackburn chairs the Audit and Risk Committee, Dr Anders Ekblom chairs the Remuneration Committee, Dr Peter Fellner chairs the Nomination Committee and Dr Frank Armstrong chairs the Research and Development Committee.
+Paul Blackburn chairs the Audit and Risk Committee, Dr Anders Ekblom chairs the Remuneration Committee and Dr Peter Fellner chairs the Nomination Committee.